 Water Resources Management Plan 2019

-We carried out a public consultation process through which we asked our customers, stakeholders and regulators for their views on our draft Water Resources Management Plan 2019 over a period of 12 weeks during March to May 2018.
-We have now produced a Statement of Response following that consultation, which sets out how we have taken on board the comments received and used them to develop our revised draft WRMP 2019.
-The Statement of Response is available below:
+We carried out a 12 week public consultation process during March to May 2018.
+Through this we asked our customers, stakeholders and regulators for their views on our draft Water Resources Management Plan.
+We produced a Statement of Response following that consultation, which set out how we took on board the comments received and used them to develop our revised draft WRMP 2019.

 * Some details have been redacted (excluded) from these documents on security grounds, please find a statement regarding this below: